player64/ca2-data-structures/README.md

 # CA#2 - Data structures and algorithms
 This assignment aims to present practical knowledge of data structures and algorithms.
-The app has been created as Gradle project.
+The app has been created as a Gradle project.
 The source files are located in `/src/main/java/com/ca2` the unit test are located in `/src/test/java/com/ca2`.